GU-DataLab/PoliBERTweet/README.md

 # 🎊 PoliBERTweet: Language Models for Political Tweets
-A transformer-based language model trained on politics-related Twitter data.
-This repo is the official resource of the paper "PoliBERTweet: A Pre-trained Language Model for Analyzing Political Content on Twitter", LREC 2022.
+Transformer-based language models pre-trained on a large amount of politics-related Twitter data (83M tweets).
+This repo is the official resource of the paper -- [PoliBERTweet: A Pre-trained Language Model for Analyzing Political Content on Twitter](XXX), LREC 2022.

 ## 📚 Data Sets
 The data sets for the evaluation tasks presented in [our paper](XXX) are available below.